mutationpp/Mutationpp/docs/coupling.md

 the specific configuration files for the build type (e.g. `Release`, `Debug`) etc... that allows you to easily include the library into your own code if you also use `CMake` (ref: [`find_package(mutation++ CONFIG)`][1]).
-Our examples, that you can find in the `examples` directory, can be build indipendently from `mutation++`.
+Our examples, that you can find in the `examples` directory, can be built independently from `mutation++`.
 You can take inspiration from the `CMakeLists.txt` that you find in each example directory in order to require and use `mutation++` in your code.